chkp-jguo/Check-Point-Logic-App-Connector/README.md

 <img width="800" src="https://raw.githubusercontent.com/chkp-jguo/Check-Point-Logic-App-Connector/main/images/cp_LogicApp_detail_01.png"> </a>
 </p>

-This integration is using Azure API Management, Function App, and Logic Apps.
-These services are securely connected using API keys and IP ranges.
-See security guidance below
+The solution is using Azure API Management, Function App, and Logic Apps.
+These services are secured by allowing access from respective Azure IP ranges and secured by API keys.
+See security guidance below.

   * API Management allows you to consolidate all API from a single static IP, fine-grained control and provides detailed reporting of your APIs.
   * The Function App help connect Logic App to both cloud and on-prem Check Point Management station